Yluro/symmetry-measurements/README.md

 - SHAPE 2.1 executable available on your system `PATH`.
   - Download [SHAPE2.1 from the Electronic Strucutre Group's webpage](https://www.ee.ub.edu/downloads/)

+The plugin was developed/tested using a Windows 10/11 machine.
+The plugin should be system agnostic but please report any bugs found in any other operating systems.

 ## Instalation
 1. Download the source code from the lastest GitHub release.
 2. Go to the base directory of your Olex2 instalation.
 You can open the directory by typing `shell BaseDir()` in the Olex2 console.